RedOrbweaver/picoCPU/README.md

 ## Features

-Currently, only PONG is fully implemented, while a tetris clone is partially completed.
+Currently, only Pong is fully implemented (with sound!), while a tetris clone is partially completed.

 ## TODO